softchoice-corp/sc-bootcamp-devops-gc/docs/lab_0.md

 To use Google Cloud you need access to a Google Account

-- You can create a fre Google Account [here](https://accounts.google.com/signup/v2/webcreateaccount?flowName=GlifWebSignIn&flowEntry=SignUp&nogm=true)
+- You can create a Google Account and sign up for your free trial [here](console.cloud.google.com/freetrial)

 Additional Google Cloud Information: